bahmutov/bahmutov.github.io/bio.md

 He then moved on to build the front end and Node services at Kensho - a financial analysis startup, whose web application is used by the top five world banks.

+Today, Gleb is Distinguished Engineer at [Cypress.io](https://www.cypress.io/), where he has first spent four years as VP of Engineering.
-Today, Gleb is VP of Engineering at [Cypress.io](https://www.cypress.io/) working on a revolutionary end to end testing tool for modern web applications.
+He is working on a revolutionary end to end testing tool for modern web applications.
 Backed by VC financing and adored by early adapters, Cypress is changing the test writing experience.
 Joining Cypress in a leading role allows Gleb to bring his experience and view of software quality to a much larger developer community.